jailop/yfgo/README.md

 duckdb $HOME/.config/yfgo/data.db
 ```

-The database only contains a one table: `history`:
+The database contains only one table: `history`:

 ```SQL
 SELECT * FROM history LIMIT 10;